yiisoft/validator/docs/guide/built-in-rules-required.md

 ## Customizing empty criteria

-What values are considered empty can be customized via `$emptyCriteria` option.
-Unlike in [skipOnEmpty], normalization is not performed here, so only a callable or a special class are accepted.
-For more details see [Empty criteria basics] section.
+Which values are considered empty can be customized with the `$emptyCriteria` option.
+Unlike in [skipOnEmpty], no normalization is performed here, so only a callable or a special class is accepted.
+For more details see the [Empty criteria basics] section.

 An example with custom empty criteria that limits empty values to `null` only: